ksaaskil/introduction-to-property-based-testing/README.md

 Examples in [Elixir](https://elixir-lang.org/) reside in [elixir-propcheck/](./elixir-propheck) folder.

-The project was initialized with
+The project was initialized using [`mix`](https://elixir-lang.org/getting-started/mix-otp/introduction-to-mix.html):

 ```bash
 $ mix new elixir-propcheck --app pbt